TIBCOSoftware/fabrician-apache-cassandra-enabler/README.md

 makeup Cassandra.
 Installation of the Apache Cassandra Enabler involves copying these Grid Libraries to the SF_HOME/webapps/livecluster/deploy/resources/gridlib directory on the Silver Fabric Broker.

+Note that in order to enable JMX over SSL you must set the runtime context variable JMX_SSL_ENABLED to true.
+You will then also need to have a keystore file jmxssl.ks packaged in your enabler along side the other jmx related files in src/main/resources/runtime/content/management.

 Testing the Deployment
 --------------------------------------
 * Start a Cassandra Component on Silver Fabric.
 See the TIBCO Silver Fabric documentation for more information.